 The wallpaper that looked so stylish just a few years ago is now starting to scream "out of fashion," and you want to get it off your walls.
 In theory, stripping wallpaper is a pretty easy job.
 Just wet the walls to soften the glue, pick up a seam and strip off the wallpaper in large panels.
 However, if you ever find wallpaper that comes off that easily, it's your lucky day — so don't spend your time stripping wallpaper, and go buy a lottery ticket.

-Getting the Wallpaper Down
+Step 1 - Get the Wallpaper Down

 The way most of us strip wallpaper requires some preparation, a few specialized products and tools, and a fair amount of patience.
 Start by removing all the switch plates and outlet covers from the wall, and move the furniture out of the room or at least into the center so you have some room to work.
 It's also a good idea to spread drop cloths on the floor at the base of the walls where you're removing the wallpaper.

-Lightly scoring the surface with a utility knife or the edge of a putty knife will work, but it's easy to cut too deeply and actually cut the paper surface on the underlying drywall.
+Lightly scoring the surface with a utility knife or the edge of a putty knife will work, but it's easy to cut too deep and actually cut the paper surface on the underlying drywall.
 A better option is a wallpaper-piercing tool available at your home store.
 This little tool fits into one hand and you roll it all over the wall.
 Inside the tool are a series of spiked wheels that pierce the wallpaper, making lots of little holes so moisture can get through the surface and down to the glue.

 Once you've scored the wallpaper, wet the walls with a solution of warm water and vinegar using a spray bottle or bucket and sponge, and leave it for 30 minutes.
 You can also get wallpaper remover at your home or hardware store.
 This is a non-toxic chemical that you mix with water and put onto the wallpaper, and some people think it works better than vinegar.